Bimetal Pipe Transitions

 The explosive metal bond is extremely strong and consistently survives bend testing, chisel testing, shear lug testing, ram tensile testing, die penetrate testing and ultrasonic testing

-PA&E's Bonded Metals Division can produce bi-metal pipe transitions that incorporate a wide range of metal options.
+The Hermetic Solutions Group's Bonded Metals Division can produce bi-metal pipe transitions that incorporate a wide range of metal options.